conradhalling/jekyll-theme-chirpy/_posts/2025-09-08-cape-cod-2025-day-six.md

 (For the fifth day of this tour, see
 [Cape Cod 2025, Day Five]( {% link _posts/2025-09-07-cape-cod-2025-day-five.md %} )).

-The rain had stopped by the time I woke up in the morning.
+The rain that continued from the previous day had stopped by the time I woke up in the morning.
 The skies were still cloudy with a comfortable temperature of 64 °F.

 ![My campsite in Area 7 of Nickerson State Park](my-campsite-in-area-seven-of-nickerson-state-park.png){: width="800" height="600" }_My campsite in Area 7 of Nickerson State Park_